-Here’s a screenshot of the user interface showing where some of the main features of Sew What Pro are located.
+Here’s a screenshot below of the user interface showing where some of the main features of SWP are located.
 Overall, the interface is very clean and not too confusing.
 In the Edit, Tools, and Options tabs on the top, you’ll find most of the editing functions clearly displayed when clicked on.
 The icons you see on the top of the program are largely duplicates of the functions located under the tabs, so don’t worry if you have no idea what those mean!

-Let’s go through in some detail what Sew What Pro does and show you how to use it.
+Let’s go through in some detail what this program does and show you how to use it.

-The first thing Sew What Pro can do is convert from one embroidery file format (for instance, .pes) to another (ex: .jef).
+The first thing SWP can do is convert from one embroidery file format (for instance, .pes) to another (ex: .jef).
 This is helpful if you purchased designs for a Brother embroidery machine that you want to use on a Janome embroidery machine.
 You can convert single files or this can be done in batch using the Tools section.

 Editing Imported Designs

 Once you’ve imported a design you’ve purchased or digitized in another software, you’ll be able to start editing it.
 Clicking on the Edit tab brings up several options for editing.
 Here’s what you can do:

 - Change the thread stitching order of your design.

 - Change thread colors.
 You can choose from many popular embroidery thread charts and switch thread colors and preview what the design will look like before stitching.

 - Join all threads of one color together to stitch at the same time.
 This includes adjacent threads of the same color, all threads of the same color, or threads of the same color starting at a certain point in the list of threads.